 As of January 2015 all 50 states, the District of Columbia, and the US Virgin Islands have some form of direct access to physical therapist services.
 APTA conducted a survey in 2015 of physical therapist (PT) members in the 50 states and DC to gauge the extent to which PTs manage patients who come to them via direct access, and to identify existing barriers to implementation.
 A report published in 2017 analyzes the survey results and examines potential next steps to increase PTs’ use of direct access.

 The 2015 survey is a follow-up to an initial survey APTA conducted in 2009 of PT members in select chapters.
 (Because direct access was not available in all states at the time, the survey was not sent to members nationwide.)
 The purpose of the survey was to determine the extent to which these PTs used direct access in practice, the variation in its use in different practice settings and geographical locations, and reasons for the variation.
 Respondents also provided input on strategies they were using to successfully implement direct access.

-The survey results provide interesting data which will be useful in determining the types of resources and activities to help increase the use of direct access in physical therapist practice.
-This Executive Summary (.pdf) (members only) provides a condensed version of the survey results along with recommendations.
-For more detailed survey results, contact firstname.lastname@example.org.
+Links to both survey summaries are below.
+The survey results provide insightful data that will be useful in determining the types of resources and activities that can help increase the use of direct access in physical therapist practice.
+For more details about either survey, contact email@example.com.